 In March 2020, the Board approved a \$5 million stock repurchase program (the "\$5 Million Repurchase Program").
-During the six months ended June 30, 2020, the Company repurchased 456,237 shares of its common stock on the open market for a total cost of approximately \$5 million, or an average price per share of \$11.02.
-The shares of the Company's common stock repurchased during the six months ended June 30, 2020 completed the \$5 Million Repurchase Program.
+During the first half of 2020, the Company repurchased 456,237 shares of its common stock on the open market for a total cost of approximately \$5 million, or an average price per share of \$11.02 which completed the \$5 Million Repurchase Program.